Solutions of Yang-Mills theory in four-dimensional de Sitter space: Cosmic Yang--Mills fields

-is not possible in general.
+where $\Lambda$ is the cosmological term and $\kappa,g$ are coupling constants, is not possible in general.
 There is, however, one scenario where such a solution can be obtained and that is FLRW cosmology.
 Here the Yang--Mills equation decouple from Einstein equation due to the conformal invariance of the former in $4$-dimensional spacetime $M$.
-This means that given a solution of Yang--Mills equation one of these FLRW spacetime, the corresponding scale factor can be obtained via the Friedmann equation.
+This means that given a solution of Yang--Mills equation in one of these FLRW spacetime, the corresponding scale factor can be obtained via Friedmann equations.
 Such a solution with finite energy and action do exist for the de Sitter case together with the $SU(2)$ gauge group \cite{AFF76,Luescher77,Schechter77}.

 A {\it crucial} ingredient of the Standard Model of cosmology called inflation can also be tackled with homogeneous and isotropic non-Abelian Yang--Mills fields in the Minkowski type (spatially flat) FLRW background in theories of gauge-flation or chromo-natural inflation (see \cite{MSS13} for a review).
 Another more minimalistic approach towards tackling this issue was recently put forth by Daniel Friedan \cite{Friedan}.
 He considers a coupled Einstein--Yang--Mills--Higgs system where a rapidly oscillating isotropic $SU(2)$ gauge field stabilizes the symmetric Higgs vacuum in a de Sitter type (spatially closed) FLRW spacetime.